liu599/PythonDeepLearning/vision/A5-VehicleDetectionAndTracking/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I tried to use a different block_norm for hog function but failed.
-It results too many false captures.
+I get too many false captures.
 I think I can add more complicated threshold condition to make it more robust.